This baby shower is inspired by Mo Willems book, The Pigeon Needs a Bath. You’ll find hand-painted onesies, brunch ideas, a diaper cake, and more.

 A book themed baby shower is a great way to introduce your favorite children’s book author to your friends and family.
 Here are some ideas for getting the guests involved and to keep gift giving and activities simple.

-- Baby shower gifts: Give the guests an electronic list of items available to purchase around the book or author – for example, toys, other books in the series, clothing etc.
+- Baby shower gifts: Give the guests an electronic list of items available to purchase around the book or author – for example, toys, other books in the series, or clothing.
+We also show you below how to make a diaper cake.

 - DIY food table stands